waqasxh/wpmigrate_plugin/README.md

 3. **Fallback:** If main directory fails, writes to system temp directory (`/tmp/` or `C:\Windows\Temp\`)
 4. **Validation:** Tests directory permissions before first write

-**This means you can ALWAYS see what's happening**, even if file logging fails.
+Together these guarantees mean you always have an audit trail, even if file logging fails.

 ### What Gets Logged